 In today’s economy—and in recent years—we see middle-class Americans getting squeezed out of the cruising market, with everyone always thinking of larger boats.
 Maybe it’s time to rethink this bigger boat issue and get out on the water.
 The biggest boat I ever owned was a 38-footer, although I have chartered boats up to 44 feet (which was fun with all that room for two couples), but the most fun boat I ever owned was the good ’ol Catalina 30—small, manageable and roomy.
 Not an ocean cruiser, but a great fun boat for short trips, day sailing, etc. Quick to clean, too.

 Many will say, as they get older, that they like that extra size and comfort.
 You’ll have to read Jack’s boat review to see how he looks at the age issue.
-Go to the “Sailboat Reviews” page on our website to read Jack’s review.
+Go to the “Sailboat Reviews” page on our website to read Jack’s review, or go to the article in the issue online.